 As you may already know, the US tourist visa validity is established only after your interview with the consular officer.
 Based on your interview, he or she will decide for how long your visa is going to be valid.
 You may receive the maximum of ten years, but you can get one that is valid only for 6 months.
 That can happen when you travel to the US for the first time, and you have not traveled much in the past.
 After your first visa is issued for 6 months, the next time you will apply, you will get a US tourist visa with a validity of 10 years.

 Do not confuse the US tourist visa validity with duration

 This is a common mistake, and we wish to clear things up a bit.
 The validity means the period of time in which you can actually use the visa.
 You can use it last minute if you want.
-For example, if your US Tourist visa expires on 13th of March 2019, as long as you cross the US border until the 14th, you are in check.
+For example, if your US Tourist visa expires on March 13th, 2019, as long as you cross the US border before the 14th, you are in check.
 Duration, on the other hand, refers to the period of time you can spend in the US once you arrive.
 A US tourist visa has a maximum duration of 6 months, so you are not allowed to stay in the country more than that.
-Basically, you can stay in the US even after your visa loses its validity.
-As long as you do not exceed the duration, you are in the US legally.
+Basically, you can stay in the US even after your visa loses its validity as long as you do not exceed the duration.

 What you need to remember is that the US tourist visa validity is discretionary, and only the consular officer that interviews you can decide for how long your visa is valid.
-He or she will base the decision on multiple factors, but you getting a US Tourist visa that is valid only for 6 months does not mean anything problematic.
+He or she will base the decision on multiple factors, but you getting a US Tourist visa validated for only 6 months is not a problem.
 It may be just because the consular officer believes you will not need a visa with longer validity.